abena19/CAPSTONE/README.md

 **Required Must-have Stories**

 * User can login, register and sign out
-* User can add and remove features to and from  dorm room wall (which would be initially organised) - customization to follow after MVP
+* User can add images to dorm room wall
-* User can create and update preferences on different categories
+* User can create preferences on different categories
-* User can share walls, and location functionalities
+* User can view location functionalities(current location, other location displayed on wall)
-* User can track location in real time, if user indicates permission
+* User can track location in real time
-* Chat feature, history, compose, create
 * User profiles
-* User can view, follow and like walls
+* User can view and like walls
+* User can view walls in airplane mode, or without connection

 **Optional Nice-to-have Stories**